Leadership and Planned Giving

 Estate and Planned Giving

-Remembering Willamette Humane Society in your estate plans is a powerful way to invest in tomorrow’s homeless animals.
+Remembering Willamette Humane Society in your estate plans is a powerful way to invest in pets and the people that love them—both now and in the future.
 Today’s ability to keep shelter standards and adoption rates high is possible because of the estate gift designations made by supporters decades ago.

 Joining our Legacy Society is easy and revocable—here are a few ways: